MIYAGI SANT JUAN BAUTISTA MUSEUM

 A Meticulously Reconstructed

-1/4-Scale ShipThe ship SANT JUAN BAUTISTA is a one-of-a-kind galleon, blending Western shipbuilding techniques with traditional Japanese woodworking.
+1/4-Scale ShipThe Sant Juan Bautista is a rare galleon that combined Western shipbuilding techniques with traditional Japanese woodworking.

 REASON 3